spacetelescope/stwcs/doc/source/fits_conventions.rst

    distortion correction included in the new NPOLFILE reference file.
 Each vector represents the correction for a 64x64 pixel section of each chip.

+These look-up tables follow the conventions in the WCS FITS Distortion Paper [DistortionPaper]_.
+Record-valued keywords are used to map an image in the science extension to a distortion array in the ``WCSDVAR extension``.
+This new type of FITS keywords has been implemented in PyFITS and is fully described in [DistortionPaper]_.
+Specifically, ``DPj.EXTVER`` in the science extension header  maps the science image to the correct ``WCSDVAR`` extension.
+The dimensionality of the distortion array is defined by ``DPj.NAXES``.
+Keywords ``DPj.AXIS.j`` in the ``SCI`` extension header are used for mapping image array axis to distortion array axis.
+In the keywords above j is an integer and denotes the axis number.
+For example, if distortion array axis 1 corresponds to image array axis 1 of  a ``SCI`` extension, then ``DP.1.AXIS.1`` = 1.
+A full example of the keywords added to a ``SCI`` extension header is presented in :ref:`Appendix1`.

 A complete description of the conversion of the DGEOFILE reference data into NPOLFILE reference files can be found in the report on the :ref:`npolfile-tsr`.